Genres: Theology in Contemporary Fiction (Updated)

 The Theology

-This is not to say that covert messaging can’t be used in Contemporary Christian Fiction, but currently is not in as much style.
-There are still plenty of ways to express Christianity in the modern world while not explicitly using terms like “God”, “Jesus”, or “church”.
-There are retellings, allegories, and symbolism just like any other genre.
-Covert contemporary stories may also put a focus on morality with a heavy Scriptural influence as a way of “sneaking in” Biblical truths without being obvious about it.
-Perhaps there’s a cop facing a moral dilemma, or an employee of some corporation being asked to commit a crime, or an everyday temptation like covetousness or greed being handled in a Christian way — i.e. resisted/repented of.
-There is no wrong way to have a Christian message in Contemporary Fiction, it simply depends on the type of story the creative wants to tell and the audience they are telling it to.
+This is not to say in any way, shape, or form, that covert messaging can’t or isn’t used in Contemporary Christian Fiction; it is just currently not quite as popular.
+There are still plenty of ways to express Christianity and Christian values to the world without explicitly using terms like “God”, “Jesus”, or “church”.
+These stories often put an emphasis on morality with a heavy Scriptural influence as a way of sneaking in Biblical truths without being too obvious about it.
+Maybe it’s a cop facing a moral dilemma about a criminal, or an employee of a corporation being asked to cover up some financial crime, or maybe it’s an everyday temptation such as covetousness or greed being handled in a Christian way — i.e. resisted and repented of without using so many words.

 The Pitfalls